Christian-Hirsch/Stochastic-Processes/README.md

-This is a list of practice questions on topics covered in a course on stochastic processes
+This is a list of practice questions and exam questions on topics covered in a course on stochastic processes

 Brownian Motion
 ================================